-Neither Nikhef nor the DCA Service as such provides any insurance or warranty for end-entities, of whatever type.
+Neither Nikhef nor the DCA Service PMA, not the Operating Partners, not the Governance Board as such provides provide any insurance or warranty for end-entities, of whatever type.
 Reliance on DCA Service material and services is at your own sole risk.